zabeda/Piranha/README.md

 <a href="http://www.piranhacms.org">piranhacms.org</a>

-We're currently working hard to get to initial version and this of course means that there's a LOT of commits to the master branch at this stage.
-Any issues or requests on are welcome in the issue list!
+The current version of Piranha is 1.0 and the application template can be downloaded using NuGet.
+For more information, please refer to the documentation on our official site.